mckenzie-daniel/ai-meal-planning-automation/PROMPTS.md

 **Why it works:** Claude is optimized for natural language understanding.
 Fighting this with structured formats is counterproductive.

 **Lesson:** Let users write like humans.
-Use AI's strength (NLU) rather than requiring structured input.
+Use AI's strength rather than requiring structured input.

 ---